adharsh/Independent-Project/README.md

 # Independent-Project
 AP Computer Science 2015, Period 6, Sophomore Year

-On Creating a Form Of Artificial Intelligence Based Loosely on the Architecture of the Human Brain
+On Creating a Form Of Artificial Intelligence Based Loosely on the Structure of the Human Brain

 Prototype: